MadsHornbeck/react-modals/docs/API.md

     - default : `["Escape"]`
     - [Read more about `closeOnKeys` here.](./closeOnKeys.md)
   - `ariaLabel` - label to allow you to control what screen readers see.
+  - `overlayClass` - class that is added to the overlay
+  - `modalClass` - class that is added to the modal content

 ### Injected props

 Several props are injected into the component passed to `useModal`.

 - `resolve` - is from the `Promise` for the modal.
 When this promise is resolved the modal will close and unmount.
-- `ref` - should be added to the HTML element of the modal content.
-  - This is used to automatically focus the content of the modal
-  - Focus is locked to the content of HTML element while the modal is open.
-  - Focus is returned to the previously focused element when the modal closes.
 - `aria`
   - `attributes` - This key should be spread on the content `div` of the modal, it adds the aria-attributes needed to fulfill [aria requirements](https://www.w3.org/TR/wai-aria-practices/#dialog_modal).
   - `labelledBy` - A pseudo-random string to be set as `id` on the header or similar.
   - `describedBy` - A pseudo-random string to be set as `id` on a tag that describes the function of the modal, if possible.
   - `label` - Labels the modal, is passed as a parameter to the hook.
 - `setCloseOnKeys` - allows you to set the `closeOnKeys` from within your modal component.
+- `setOverlayClose` - allows you to set the `overlayClose` from within your modal component.

+Any props passed to as part of opening the modal is also passed directly to the modal component.
+These will overwrite any previously passed props with the same name.

 ### return

 - props => Promise
-  - props passed here will overwrite any previously passed props
+  - props passed here will overwrite any previously passed props with the same name
   - The function can be used directly in render and wont cause unnecessary rerenders.
     - The event will _not_ be passed as props.